AvanRocks/replay-old/README.md

 Now there will be an executable named 'replay' in your current directory.

+## Dependancies

+You will need ffmpeg installed, since it is used to grab your computer's audio.

 ## Usage

 ``` $ replay [-b bitrate] [-d delay] ```